shaik1002/biggitlabbomb/doc/user/project/issue_board.md

 **Offering:** GitLab.com, Self-managed, GitLab Dedicated

 > - Milestones and iterations shown on issue cards [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/25758) in GitLab 16.11.
-> - Ability to delete the last board in a group or project [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/499579) in GitLab 17.6.

 The issue board is a software project management tool used to plan, organize, and visualize a workflow for a feature or product release.